Skip to content

 The first few weeks (0 to 6 weeks)

-Ultra-soft fabrics Sensitive skin around the wound
+• Ultra-soft fabrics: the skin around the wound is sensitive

 What to avoid: button-fly jeans, belts, and anything that puts pressure on the lower abdomen.